RediSearch/RediSearch/docs/Commands.md

 ### Description

-Search the index with a textual query, returning either documents or just ids.
+Searches the index with a textual query, returning either documents or just ids.

 ### Parameters